 As with file explorer, you can click a folder to see its contents.
 Some sites may direct you to other folders than the public ones such as /downloads.
 In these instances, the browser syntax would be:

 Other companies offer FTP access, but they require the user to authenticate by providing a user name and possibly a password.
 Often, the files aren’t for public distribution, but for specific purposes.
 For example, you need to submit your customer address list to a mailing house.
 In this case, neither company would want the public to access these files.

 There are actually several ways that you can do these type of FTP connections with your browser.
 The easy way is to start the connection as you did for an anonymous FTP connection.

 - Press Enter

 - A password dialog box should appear like the one below.
-I used my domain as an example.
+I used one of my domains as an example.
 Fill in your user name and password if needed.

-- Click the Log On or OK button depending on your browser.
+- Click the Log In or OK button depending on your browser.